Eurowings

-Eurowings GmbH is a German low-cost carrier headquartered in Düsseldorf and a wholly owned subsidiary of the Lufthansa Group.
-Founded in 1996, it serves a network of domestic and European destinations and formerly also operated some long-haul routes and maintains bases at several airports throughout Germany and Austria as well as in Palma de Mallorca and Pristina.
+Eurowings GmbH is a German low-cost carrier headquartered in Düsseldorf, North Rhine-Westphalia, and a wholly owned subsidiary of the Lufthansa Group.
+Founded in 1996, it serves a network of domestic and European destinations and maintains bases at several airports throughout Germany, Austria and the Czech Republic.
+As of 2024, it is the largest low-cost-carrier in the German market.

-Eurowings has gone through a major transformation in recent years.
-It was part of Lufthansa Regional until October 2014.
-At that time it began operating on behalf of Germanwings within their network.
-Since spring 2015, Eurowings has been redeveloped into a low-cost airline for short- and long-haul flights.
+Eurowings has gone through a major transformation since it was part of Lufthansa Regional until October 2014.
+At that time, it began operating on behalf of Germanwings within their network.
+Since spring 2015, Eurowings has been redeveloped into a value carrier for short- and long-haul flights.
 By October 2015, it had also started to incorporate Germanwings' route network as part of the merger of the two brands.

+Eurowings operates from bases in Germany, and its Maltese subsidiary Eurowings Europe operates from bases in other European countries.
+All flights operated by both carriers are scheduled, marketed and sold by Eurowings.

 History

 Early years

 The airline was formed on 1 February 1990, following a merger of Nürnberger Flugdienst (NFD) and Reise- und Industrieflug (RFG), two commuter airlines based in Nürnberg and Dortmund, respectively.
 Flight operations using an initial fleet of ATR 42 and 72 aircraft inherited from Eurowings' predecessors were launched on 1 January 1994.
 Subsequently, BAe 146 aircraft were added to the fleet, which were later followed by larger Airbus A320 family aircraft and even an Airbus A310.
-Lufthansa took an initial 24,9% stake in Eurowings in 2001, increasing it to 49% in 2004.
-It has exercised full control of the airline since 2005 and assumed complete ownership in 2011.
+Lufthansa took an initial 24.9% stake in Eurowings in 2001, increasing it to 49% in 2004.
+It has exercised full control of the airline since 2005, and it assumed complete ownership in 2011.